Efficient Massive Machine Type Communication (mMTC) via AMP: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{assive} uplink connectivity is one of the key factors in the realization of the Internet-of-Things (IoT).
-In many IoT applications, massive machine-type communications (mMTC) services are required, where a large number of devices transmit very short packets to a \ac{bs}.
-Typically, these short packets are transmitted whenever a measured value changes \cite{mohammadkarimi2018signature,mohammadkarimi2021massive}.
+In many \ac{iot} applications, massive machine-type communications (mMTC) services are required, where a large number of devices transmit very short packets to a \ac{bs}.
+Typically, these short packets are transmitted whenever a measured value changes; thus, sporadic traffic pattern is popular in mMTC \cite{mohammadkarimi2018signature,mohammadkarimi2021massive,shiv2022learning}.
+Sparse signal processing for massive connectivity including data and activity detection has been studied in \cite{shiv2022learning,liu2018sparse,di2020detection}.

-Recently, bounds on the exact block error probability of Gaussian random codes in additive white Gaussian noise (AWGN) for massive uplink multiple access (MA) at finite message length have been derived \cite{zadik2019improved}.
+Recently, bounds on the exact block error probability of Gaussian random codes in \ac{awgn} for massive uplink multiple access (MA) at finite message length have been derived \cite{zadik2019improved}.
 The author in \cite{zadik2019improved} has shown that a promising solution to support massive uplink connectivity for short packet transmission is the Gaussian multiple access channel (G-MAC).
-The challenging task in the realization of G-MAC is the design of efficient and low complexity multiuser detection (MUD) algorithms at the base station (BS) to achieve the desirable spectral efficiency and reliability for short-packet transmission \cite{choi2019noma}.
+The challenging task in the realization of G-MAC is the design of efficient and low-complexity multiuser detection (MUD) algorithms at the BS \cite{choi2019noma}.
+In \cite{muller2021massive}, the iterative soft interference cancellation (SIC) decoding has been employed for the G-MAC with short packet transmission, but it suffers from error propagation.

-In this paper, we propose two efficient and low-complexity MUD algorithms for G-MAC for short-packet mMTC.
-We first formulate the MUD detection problem as an under-determined compressive sensing problem.
-Then, we employ approximate message passing (AMP) for soft decoding of the short packets transmitted by the IoT devices in the network.
-The flexibility in the AMP algorithm design is attributed to the denoiser ${\bm{\eta}}_t(\cdot)$.
-The denoisers in the AMP variants are typically designed to reduce the estimation error at each iteration \cite{rangan2011generalized}.